Dr James Bonner

 Urban Retrofit and Active Mobility Living Lab: Developing research and innovation opportunities in the community

-Joshi, Manish (Principal Investigator) Bonner, James (Researcher)
+Joshi, Manish (Principal Investigator) Bonner, James (Co-investigator) Morrison, Rob (Project Lead)

 The purpose of embedding a researcher with Agile City is to better understand the organisation’s approach, methodology and theory of change with regards to developing a ‘living lab’, in the urban context that supports retrofit, sustainability and active mobility.
 This living lab can potentially be a catalyst for innovation, innovative practices and accelerating the journey towards net zero for community buildings and spaces across the UK.